affanu02/CIS1050-A2-Online-Foraging/README.md

 # Online Foraging #

 The pandemic has meant that a lot of people are buying food products online.
 This website focuses as a portal for people wanting to buy food products from small retailers in the GTA.
-Retailers such as bakers, butchers, flour mills, gourmet food shops, virtual farmers markets etc. The website will include a link to the various food purveyors, a brief description, what they charge for delivery, and any other relevant information.
+Retailers such as bakers, butchers, flour mills, gourmet food shops, virtual farmers markets etc. The website will include a link to the various food purveyors, a brief description, what they charge for delivery, and any other relevant information

+# How to Run #

+Download folder onto local computer, open up OnlineForaging.html in File Explorer, choose specific browser to open onto

 ## Website Technical Requirments ##
     - one page length